Eric Stewart: 1972–1983, 1992–1995: 10cc

 American singer Neil Sedaka began recording his Solitaire album at Strawberry Studios in early 1972, using Stewart as recording engineer, and Gouldman, Godley and Creme as his backing band.
 The album's success galvanised the four musicians to work on their own material and release it as a band.
 They recorded a Stewart–Gouldman song, "Waterfall", and Stewart took a demo of it to the Apple Records cutting room in London, where Sedaka's album was being mastered, hoping Apple would release it.
 Months later Apple wrote back to reject the song, saying it lacked commercial appeal.

 By then they had recorded another song, Godley and Creme's "Donna", and realised the song "had something".
 Stewart phoned entrepreneur and producer Jonathan King, whom he had known since the Mindbenders days, and invited him to hear it.
 King was excited about the song, sensing a potential hit, and signed the band to his UK Records label, naming them 10cc.
 The song, released weeks later in August 1972, became a UK No. 2.

 The first of the band's albums, 10cc (1973) contained four songs co-written by Stewart with various band members.
 His most productive writing partnership, however, was with Gouldman: the pair wrote some of the band's biggest-selling singles – including "Wall Street Shuffle", "I'm Not in Love" and "Art for Art's Sake" – and after the departure of Godley & Creme in 1976, Stewart and Gouldman settled into a strong songwriting partnership that lasted for the next six albums, though Stewart and Gouldman took a break from 10cc between 1984 and 1991.

 By Mirror Mirror (1995) the team had dissolved as tensions between the pair grew.
 The album was an amalgam of solo material by Gouldman and Stewart, written and recorded separately, and was the final one for 10cc.
-After the tour for the album was done, Stewart announced he was officially done with 10cc, and has refused any offers and requests for a reunion.
+Stewart has subsequently refused any offers and requests for a reunion.

 The band had previously suffered a major setback in 1979 when Stewart was seriously injured in a car crash.
 He told the BBC:

+Gouldman admitted in 2025 that the pair have not seen one another for decades.
+Godley doesn't speak to Stewart, but Creme and Stewart maintain a relationship of sorts, as both men are married to a pair of sisters.